alexanderbrodko/notxl/README.md

 https://alexanderbrodko.github.io/notxl

 Drag & drop your CSV file, or click to start editing.
-Use Ctrl+F for filtering, Ctrl+T for new columns
+Use Ctrl+F for filtering, Ctrl+E for new columns, Ctrl+M to merge columns.

 Key Features:
 -------------